 - If you’re worried about personal safety, let me tell you that Bodoland is safe to travel.
 People in Bodoland are extremely friendly and helpful.
 Insurgencies and land disputes are a thing of the past.

-You write a guide on top tourist places in India and not mention Kochi, not possible.
+You write a guide on top tourist places in India and do not mention Kochi, not possible.
 Just like Alleppey, I have been to Kochi twice too.
 And the most recent trip was in February 2020 when I stayed in Fort Kochi for 4 days.

 If you enjoy history and colonial architecture, Kochi will be one of the best holiday destinations in India for you.
 I would also recommend it for finding some amazing street photography.
-Other than history and architecture visit Kochi to for great food and cafe culture.
+Other than history and architecture visit Kochi for great food and cafe culture.

 From no backpacker hostels in 2015 (when I first visited) to over 10 hostels by 2020, Kochi has established itself as one of the top backpacking destinations in India.
 If you enjoy meeting travellers from across the world, you’re going to love Kochi.
+Check The Hosteller located on the main street art in Kochi if you want to experience a backpacker hostel.

 During my recent trip, the original plan was to spend just a night, as I was on a motorcycle trip from Delhi to Bangalore to Kerala, but I ended up staying there for 4 nights.
 Every day, I would find new friends in my hostel and I overstay for another night.
 And the story just kept going and going until I finally forced myself to leave.